domribaut/GCP_LB/README.md

 # GCS exposed by  a load balancer in Terraform
 The load balancer is a central piece of the software defined network in Google Cloud.
 It's composed of many components.
 This repo shows how to install an external load balancer with a GCS bucket as the backend with Terraform.

-The main reason is understanding and keep control of each component which get hides in some modules.
+The main reason is understanding and keeping control of each component which gets hidden in some modules.

 Google Cloud has extensive documentation  on how to design your infrastructure in GCP.
 The [architecture framework](https://docs.cloud.google.com/architecture/framework) is a good place to start.
 There is a large repository of [Terraform  blueprints](https://docs.cloud.google.com/docs/terraform/blueprints/terraform-blueprints), specifically this module for the [load balancer](https://github.com/terraform-google-modules/terraform-google-lb)